r146023/colemen_copy/readme.md

 ## Understanding the Output

-When ColemenCopy runs, it provides statistics in the following format:
+When Colemen_copy runs, it provides statistics in the following format:

 ```
 -------------------------------------------------------------------------------
-ColemenCopy - Finished: HH:MM:SS
+Colemen_copy - Finished: HH:MM:SS
 Source: /path/to/source
 Destination: /path/to/destination